 ▫ Prefer fresh foods.

-▫ Avoid cooking in water, prefer cooking methods that do not disperse flavors (grill, foil, steam, microwave)
+▫ Avoid cooking in water, prefer cooking methods that do not disperse flavors (grill, parchment, steam, microwave)

 ▫ Avoid bringing the salt shaker to the table!

-▫ Sometimes allow yourself a little break from the rule.
-It boosts mood and perseverance.
+▫ Sometimes indulge in a break from the rule.
+It’s good for the mood and helps to persevere.

 ▫ You can still try my recipes by salting according to your habits.

-On WhatsApp channel and on Instagram, on the Facebook page, on Pinterest, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you want… subscribe to my Newsletter
+In the WhatsApp channel and on Instagram, on the Facebook page, in Pinterest, in my two groups: The group of Catia, in the kitchen and beyond and Exactly what I was looking for! and if you want… subscribe to my Newsletter

-On WhatsApp channel and on Instagram, on the Facebook page, on Pinterest, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you want… subscribe to my Newsletter
+In the WhatsApp channel and on Instagram, on the Facebook page, in Pinterest, in my two groups: The group of Catia, in the kitchen and beyond and Exactly what I was looking for! and if you want… subscribe to my Newsletter

 Light and Tasty:

-And here are beetroot recipes from my colleagues in the Light and Tasty Team:
+And here are the recipes with beetroot from my colleagues in the Light and Tasty Team:

 Claudia: Smoothie with beetroot and banana